Badr-MOUFAD/benchmark_csc/README.rst

-BenchOpt benchmark for Convolutional Sparse Coding
+Benchopt benchmark for Convolutional Sparse Coding
 =====================
 |Build Status| |Python 3.6+|

-BenchOpt is a package to simplify and make more transparent and reproducible the comparisons of optimization algorithms.
+Benchopt is a package to simplify and make more transparent and reproducible the comparisons of optimization algorithms.
 This benchmark is dedicated to solver of convolutional sparse coding: